martinthomson/i-d-template/README.md

 your draft.
 You can take a copy of the template files if you are starting from scratch.

 Edit the draft so that it has both a title and the correct name.
-This template uses the `-latest` suffix in place of the usual number ('-00', or '-08').
+These tools uses the `-latest` suffix in place of the usual number ('-00', or '-08').
 The number is generated automatically when you use `make submit`.